bkazemi/shakar/docs/shakar-design-notes.md

   ```
   Evaluate left; on success return original value.
 On `ShakarRuntimeError` (or subclass), run handler and use its value.
 Without a type guard, `catch err:` binds payload (omit binder to rely on `.`).
 With a guard: `catch (Type, …) bind name:` filters.
 Payload exposes `.type`, `.message`, `.key` (for `ShakarKeyError`), `.method` (for `ShakarMethodNotFound`).
 Bare `catch` is catch-all. `throw` inside handler rethrows; `throw expr` raises new error.
 - **Catch statements** mirror expression semantics but discard original value; bodies execute only on failure.
+- **Inline vs block handlers:** `expr catch err: handler_expr` is expression-valued (usable in walrus/assign chains without parentheses).
+A block-bodied catch (`expr catch err: { … }` or newline/indent) is statement-valued and yields `nil`.
+Use inline form when you need the handler’s value; use a block when you need multiple statements or don’t care about the value.
 - **assert expr, "msg"`** raises if falsey; build can strip.
 - **throw [expr]** re-raises current payload when expression omitted; otherwise raises new `ShakarRuntimeError` from value (strings → message; objects set `.type/.message`).
 - **Helpers**: `error(type, message, data?)` builds tagged payload; `dbg expr` logs and returns expr (strip-able).